gennaer/dataChallenges/videoGameSales/README.md

-# Lightning Data Challenge 5 - Video Game Sales
+# Data Challenge 5 - Video Game Sales
-## Please limit yourself to 1.5 hours time!
+## Please limit yourself to 4 hours time!
 ### Place your submissions to the Submissions sub-folder with the naming convention: lname_fname_LDC5.

 # Video Game Sales